eerimoq/moblin/README.rst

   background mode.
 Looks like there is two sessions if changing stream from RTMP to SRT.
 Should only be one.

+- High CPU load when streaming with browser widget active.

 Ideas/plan
 ==========